Halloween (2007 film): Plot

 Meanwhile, teenage Laurie Strode and her friends Annie Brackett and Lynda Van Der Klok prepare for Halloween.
 Throughout the day, Laurie witnesses Michael watching her from a distance.
-Later that night, Lynda meets with her boyfriend Bob Simms at Michael's abandoned home.
+Later that night, Lynda meets up with her boyfriend Bob Simms at Michael's abandoned home.
 Michael appears and then strangles Lynda after stabbing Bob.
 As Laurie is babysitting Tommy Doyle, Michael murders her parents, Mason and Cynthia.
 Dr. Loomis, having been informed about Michael's escape, drives to Haddonfield in search for him.
 After obtaining a handgun, Loomis warns Sheriff Leigh Brackett, who rushes over to the Strode home.
 While on the way, he explains to Loomis that Laurie is actually Michael's baby sister, having been adopted by the Strodes after their late mother's suicide.

 After convincing Laurie to babysit Lindsey Wallace while spending time with her boyfriend Paul, Annie is attacked by Michael after he kills Paul at the Wallace residence.
 Bringing Lindsey home, Laurie finds Annie badly injured on the floor but still alive and calls for help.
 Michael attacks Laurie, chasing her down the street and back to the Doyle residence.
 Loomis and Brackett hear the call over the radio and head toward the scene.
-Michael kidnaps Laurie and takes her back to their old home, as he tries to show Laurie that she is his sister, presenting a photo of the two of them together.
+While the kids hide in the bathroom, Michael kidnaps Laurie and takes her back to their old home.
+He tries to show Laurie that she is his sister and presents a photo of the two of them together.
 Unable to understand, Laurie stabs Michael in the neck before escaping the house.
 Michael chases after her, but Loomis arrives and shoots him three times.